PrithivishS/PrithivishS/Docker Basics.md

     - Most of the popular containers are Linux based.
     - Docker was originally built for Linux.
     - More recently there is a Docker Desktop that runs on Windows and Mac.
+    - DockerImages contain the following
+      a.
+An executable application artifact
+      b.
+App source code and complete environment configuration
+      c.
+Environment related instructions to create directories, setup shell paths etc.
+** Docker Image is an immutable template that defines how a container will be realized ** ** Docker container is a running instance of an image **

  - public and private registries.
  - Create own image (dockerfile)